DKFZ-ODCF/nf-arriba/README.md

 - `--memory`: Memory limit (in MB).
 It must be big enough to accomodate the STAR index + Arriba.
 At least 60 GB is recommended.
 - `--arribaVersion`: The version of Arriba to use.
 - `--viralContigs`: A regular expression to match the names of viral contigs.
 By default, viral contigs are assumed to start with `AC_` or `NC_`.
+- `--ignoreViruses`:  A regular expression to match the names of viral contigs that should be omitted from the output files.
+The default is `Coliphage`.

 ### Output